Introduction to JVM

 The objects are assigned through this useful runtime data area.
 It is a memory place storing objects along with its instance variables.
 Whenever an object is created in Java, it goes into the heap – the area of memory.

 Along with storing frames, Java Stack holds variables and partial results.
 It also plays a pivotal role in method, invocation, and return.
-Every individual thread consists of its private JVM stack, created at the same time as thread.
-Whenever a method escalates, a new frame is generated and is shattered when the method invocation gets completed.
+Every individual thread consists of its private JVM stack, created at the same time as the thread.
+Whenever a method escalates, a new frame is generated and shattered when the method invokes.

 5. Program Counter (PC) Register

 The PC register contains the JVM instruction address at the time of its execution.
-Keeping track of instructions, it has value for every instruction which is undefined for the native methods.
+Thus, keeping track of instructions has value for every instruction, which is undefined for the native methods.

 6. Native Method Stack

 The native procedures used in the applications are part of the Native Method Stack.
 These methods are written in languages other than Java.
 Associated with each thread, JVM implementations can’t rely on conventional stacks and cannot load native methods.
 To be precise, it is similar to stack but used for native methods.

 Being the key aspect of JVM, it communicates with its various memory areas.
 This includes:

 a.
 Garbage Collector: This plays a vital role in the JVM’s dynamic memory management system.
 The memory which is occupied and no longer referenced by any of the reachable Java objects is released through the Garbage Collector.

 b.
 Interpreter: It executes the instructions after reading the bytecode stream.